CDavidSV/Mini-LOGO-Language/README.md

 ---

 ## Getting Started
-To use this Logo Language, simply open the **index.html** inside the src directory in your web browser.
+To use this Logo Language, simply open the **index.html** on a live-server.
 The Logo Language interface will appear on your screen, and you can begin entering commands to control the turtle.